allaboutevemirolive/Arabic-Extractor/README.md

 Here are the steps to use pytesseract:

-1. Download the trained language data file (tessdata) from the following link:
+1. Download the trained language data file (tessdata) that you want.
+For example, "ara.traineddata" stands for Arabic, from the following link:
 ```
 https://github.com/tesseract-ocr/tessdata
 ```